Wild & Working Horses

 Fortunately, Fantasy was an exceptionally calm horse, used to handling people like me.

 As I settled into the ride, I began to wonder what her experience of me was like.
-I didn’t doubt she could sense my total ineptitude.
 What must it feel like to have a stranger, with no idea how to communicate with you, mount your back without your say so, just so you can cart them round the same field you’ve trodden over and over again.

 I wondered if she longed to throw me off and run for the hills, mane flying in the wind, hooves galloping across the dusty terrain.
 I wouldn’t blame her.